LudwikJaniuk/blog/index.md

 ---
 title: Home
 ---
-JVM Sustaining Engineer at Oracle since 2021.
+My name is Ludvig Janiuk, I am a JVM Sustaining Engineer at Oracle.
+My opinions are my own.